-Table 4 shows the shares of the individual product benchmarks in the total aid amount for the 2017 accounting year.
-Just as in the previous year, the production of chlorine (Cl2) has the largest share (around 17 percent), followed by the production of primary aluminium (about 12 percent).
-Five other benchmarks account for 1.7 to 5.8 percent of the total aid amount.
+Table 4 shows the shares of the individual product benchmarks in the total aid amount for the 2018 accounting year.
+Just as in the previous years, the production of chlorine (Cl2) has the largest share (around 17 percent), followed by the production of primary aluminium (about 12 percent).
+Five other benchmarks account for 1.8 to 6 percent of the total aid amount.
 They include the benchmarks of the iron and steel industry (carbon steel, high-alloy steel, oxygen steel).
-The remaining nine product benchmarks account for a total of 3.6 percent of the total aid amount for 2017.
+The remaining eight product benchmarks account for a total of 3.6 percent of the total aid amount for 2018.

-Table 4: Shares of benchmark calculation elements 15 in the 2017 aid amount
+Table 4: Shares of benchmark calculation elements in the 2018 aid amount

-Product benchmark Share of 2017 EPC
+Product benchmark Share of EPC 2018

-Chlorine (Cl 2) 16.6%
+Chlorine (Cl2) 16.5%

 Primary aluminium 11.8%

-EAF (electrical arc furnace) carbon steel 5.8%
+EAF (electrical arc furnace) carbon steel 6.0%

-Hyperpure polysilicon 4.7%
+Hyperpure polysilicon 4.9%

-EAF high-alloy steel 4.3%
+EAF high-alloy steel 4.1%

-Highly refined chemicals 2.3%
+Highly refined chemicals 1.9%

-Oxygen steel 1.7%
+Oxygen steel 1.8%

-Other nine benchmarks 3.6%
+Other eight benchmarks 3.6%

-Total 50.9%
+Total 50.7%

 Table 5 shows the shares of fallback calculation elements in the aid.
-The largest shares are held by the sectors "2112 - Manufacture of paper and paperboard" (14 percent) and "2710 - Manufacture of basic iron and steel and of ferro-alloys" (about 11 percent).
+The largest shares are held by the sectors '2112 - Manufacture of paper and paperboard' (14 percent) and '2710 - Manufacture of basic iron and steel and of ferro-alloys' (about 11 percent).
 Seven other sectors and subsectors have shares of between 1.7 and 5.6 percent of the aid.
 The remaining six sectors and subsectors account for 3 percent of the total aid.
 Once again, there were no significant changes in the ranking of the individual shares in the total aid.

-Table 5: Shares of fallback calculation elements15 in the 2017 aid amount
+Table 5: Shares of fallback calculation elements in the 2018 aid amount

-Fallback calculation element Share of 2017 EPC Fallback 2112 Manufacture of paper and paperboard 14.1% Fallback 2710 Manufacture of basic iron and steel and of ferro-alloys 10.7% Fallback 2414 Manufacture of other organic basic chemicals 5.6% Fallback 2111 (subsector) Mechanical pulp 4.3% Fallback 2416 (subsector) Manufacture of plastics in primary forms 2.9% Fallback 2413 Manufacture of other inorganic basic chemicals 2.6% Fallback 2744 Copper production 2.2% Fallback 2742 Aluminium production 1.8% Fallback 2415 Manufacture of fertilisers and nitrogen compounds 1.7% Other six secto rs and subsectors (fallback) 3.2% Total 49.1%
+Fallback calculation element Share of EPC 2018 Fallback 2112 Manufacture of paper and paperboard 14.3% Fallback 2710 Manufacture of basic iron and steel and of ferro-alloys 10.6% Fallback 2414 Manufacture of other organic basic chemicals 5.6% Fallback 2111 (subsector) Mechanical pulp 4.4% Fallback 2416 (subsector) Manufacture of plastics in primary forms 2.9% Fallback 2413 Manufacture of other inorganic basic chemicals 2.6% Fallback 2744 Copper production 2.2% Fallback 2742 Aluminium production 1.9% Fallback 2415 Manufacture of fertilisers and nitrogen compounds 1.7% Other six secto rs and subsectors (fallback) 3.2% Total 49.3%